Generalist Foundation Models from a Multimodal Dataset for 3D Computed Tomography: Online Methods

-We curated a novel dataset, CT-RATE, comprising chest CT volumes and corresponding radiology text reports from Istanbul Medipol University Mega Hospital.
+We curate a novel dataset, CT-RATE, consisting of chest CT volumes and corresponding radiology text reports from Istanbul Medipol University Mega Hospital.
 The CT-RATE dataset includes non-contrast chest CT volumes acquired between May 2015 and January 2023, totaling 50,188 reconstructed CT volumes from 25,692 distinct CT experiments conducted on 21,304 unique patients.
-The sample size was based on all available data in the database.
-We divided the cohort into two groups: 20,000 patients were allocated to training and 1,304 for validation.
-Figure \hyperref[fig:fig1]{1a} illustrates the dataset accumulation process, and Fig. \hyperref[fig:fig2]{2e} shows the training and validation split.
+We divide the cohort into two groups: 20,000 patients are allocated to training and 1,304 for validation.
+Figure \hyperref[fig:fig1]{1a} illustrates the dataset accumulation process, and Figure \hyperref[fig:fig2]{3e} shows the training and validation split.

-In clinical practice, CT volumes are reconstructed with various techniques to meet specific diagnostic requirements.
-Sharper kernels, for instance, improve resolution for lung abnormalities, whereas smoother kernels are favored for assessing mediastinal issues \cite{willemink2019evolution}.
-To accommodate differences in spatial resolution and image noise resulting from diverse reconstruction methods, we incorporated every reconstructed volume from the hospital database into our dataset.
-This strategy facilitates a thorough evaluation of various abnormalities, mirroring the range of imaging techniques employed in clinical environments.

-The patients ranged in age from 18 to 102 years, with a mean of 48.8 years and a mode of 40 years.
-The sex distribution was 41.6\% female and 58.4\% male.
-Regarding the scanners, 61.5\% of the scans were performed using Philips CT scanners, 30.1\% with Siemens scanners, and 8.4\% with PNMS (Philips-Neusoft Medical Systems) scanners.
-The CT volumes were provided in various resolutions: 65.4\% in 512 × 512 px, 4.2\% in 768 × 768 px, and 30.4\% in 1024 × 1024 px.
-The number of slices per volume ranged from 100 to 600, averaging 304.7 with a mode of 255 slices, demonstrating variability in interslice spacing.

-The radiology reports are structured into four sections: clinical information, technique, findings, and impression.
-The clinical information section outlines the patient's symptoms and medical history.
-The technique section specifies the image acquisition protocol, encompassing details such as the field of view and the administration of IV contrast material.
-The findings section covers anatomical and pathological observations, whereas the impression section offers a diagnosis based on these findings.